Co-Owner, Cincinnati Music Academy; Director, Recreational Music Making Program; Piano Instructor

 Immerman has held many leadership roles in the music community, including serving on the MTNA Board of Directors, East-Central Division Director, and State President of OhioMTA.
 Her most recent leadership role is serving as manager of the MTNA eFestival, established in 2017.
 In 2011, she was chosen as the Ohio Certified Teacher of the Year, and was recognized by her peers as an MTNA Foundation Fellow in 2013.

-Immerman served eight years as a member of the College of Examiners of the Royal Conservatory of Music in Toronto, traveling throughout Canada and the United States to assess students in the Music Development Program (MDP).
-She was instrumental in bringing MDP into Ohio, and served on its steering committee for many years.
+Immerman served eight years as a member of the College of Examiners of the Royal Conservatory of Music in Toronto (RCM), traveling throughout Canada and the United States to assess students taking RCM exams.
+She was instrumental in bringing RCM into Ohio, and served on its steering committee for many years.
 Many of her students participate in the nationally acclaimed piano and theory exams.

 Immerman works with the University of Cincinnati College-Conservatory of Music Piano Pedagogy Department mentoring graduate student in helping them prepare for successful careers in teaching.
 It is not unusual to find an intern at Mrs. Immerman’s side throughout the academic year.

-She has consulted for the Frederick Harris Music Company, and was part of the core review group for the Christopher Norton Connections series.
-Frederick Harris published Immerman’s “Getting Started” guide for students entering the Music Development Program.
+She has consulted for the Frederick Harris Music Company, and was part of the core review group for the Christopher Norton ‘Connections’ series.
+Frederick Harris published Immerman’s “Getting Started” guide for students entering the RCM program in the U.S.

 Immerman represented Yamaha’s “Passport to Music” program 2004-2012 on Crystal Cruises, on which she taught piano classes at sea.

-Her students have been frequent winners in MTNA and NFMC composition competitions, including two national finalists in the MTNA Composition Competition, and gold medal recipients in the National Music Certificate Program (now the Music Development Program) for attaining the highest score state-wide.
-Her students frequently earn the MDP State Medal of Excellence for achieving scores in the highest category.
-Immerman’s students have regularly won scholarships from the Music Development Program and Ohio Music Teachers Association, and have been selected to play in prestigious masterclasses and showcase recitals.
+Her students have been frequent winners in MTNA and NFMC composition competitions, including three national finalists in the MTNA Composition Competition.
+Many of her students have received gold medal from RCM for attaining the highest score state-wide and earning First Class Honors with Distinction.
+Immerman’s students have regularly won scholarships from the RCM and Ohio Music Teachers Association, and have been selected to play in prestigious masterclasses and showcase recitals.

-She loves to share her passion for music, and strongly believes that everybody is capable of making music.
+Immerman loves to share her passion for music, and strongly believes that everybody is capable of making music.
 Ability is second to motivation.
-If you want to learn and are willing the make the effort, Immerman will guide you to be the best you can be.
+If you want to learn and are willing to make the effort, Immerman will guide you to be the best you can be.
 Her enthusiasm is contagious, and she has the patience of an angel!

 Immerman has been cycling to work year-round since 2000, and was named “2008 Female Commuting Cyclist of the Year” by the Cincinnati Cycle Club.